 WE DEY means WE ARE*

-Vienna is a place where the contemporary art scene mostly focuses on Euro-American perspectives.
+Vienna is a place where the contemporary art scene mostly focuses on white perspectives.
 Artists of Colour and Black artists are kept mostly isolated from the contemporary art scene.
-On rare occasions they are invited into these spaces but under specific framework of having to fulfill white desires for “exotic” bodies of work.
+On rare occasions they are invited into these spaces but under specific framework of having to fulfil white desires for “exotic” bodies of work.

 WE DEY X SPACE aims to change this uneven power structure within the Viennese art scene by creating a self-organised art space in which BPoC artists are able to speak up, to show their works in a self-determined way.